 (5) Nothing in this section limits the ability of the Board to perform a function through a member of staff provided to the Board by the CEO under this Act or a person representing the Board.

+[Section 91 amended: No. 3 of 2023 s.
+59.]

 Division 3 — Staff and services

 92. Staff and services

-The CEO is to ensure that the Board is provided with such —
+The CEO must ensure that the Board is provided with any of the following as are reasonably necessary to enable it to perform its functions —

-(a) staff, services and facilities; and
+(a) staff, services and facilities;

-(b) other resources and support,
+(b) other resources and support.

-as are reasonably necessary to enable it to perform its functions.
+[Section 92 inserted: No. 3 of 2023 s.
+60.]

 Division 4 — Relationship of Board with Minister

 93. Directions by Minister

-(1) Subject to subsection (2), the Minister may give written directions to the Board with respect to the performance of its functions, either generally or in relation to a particular matter, and the Board is to give effect to any such direction.
+(1) Subject to subsection (2), the Minister may give written directions to the Board with respect to the performance of its functions, either generally or in relation to a particular matter, and the Board must give effect to any direction given.

 (2) The Minister must not under subsection (1) direct the Board with respect to the performance of its functions in respect of —